viamrobotics/docs/docs/tutorials/try-viam-sdk.md

 {{% alert title="Tip" color="tip" %}}

 If you have any issues whatsoever getting the Viam SDK set up or getting your code to run on your computer, the best way to get help is over on the [Viam Community Slack](http://viamrobotics.slack.com).

-There, you will find a friendly developer community of people learning how to make robots using Viam.
+There you will find a friendly developer community of people learning how to make robots using Viam.

 {{% /alert %}}